vavrek/oa-arch/README.md

     yay pocketsphinx sphinxbase

 ## Usage
-From within the OA directory, type:
+From within the Open Assistant directory, type:

     ./oa.sh

 If you see `Stella: Listening`, Open Assistant is properly installed and running.

 Congratulations. :)

 Say `Hello Stella` and listen for a response.

-If there is no response, be sure to check your microphone and speaker levels. `mic-test.sh` has been included for convenient recording tests.
+If there is no response, be sure to check your microphone and speaker levels.

+`mic-test.sh` has been included for convenient recording tests.

 Voice commands and actions can be found in: `minds/stella/config/commands.json`